 As mentioned in the opening paragraphs, microphones are transducers that convert sound into audio.

-Microphones have diaphragms, which are thin, movable membranes in the mic capsule.
+Microphones have thin diaphragms movable membranes in the mic capsule.
 These diaphragms are very sensitive and move in reaction to the changing pressure at their surfaces.
-This changing pressure is largely caused by sound waves.
+Sound waves largely cause this changing pressure.

 Depending on the microphone type and design, this signal will be processed further through other components before being outputted from the mic.